AarnoStormborn/JobSearchAndroidApp/README.md

 # aadProject

 This is our academic project.
-The app is a job search application
+The app is a job search application.
+Android Application created with Android studio, written in Java.